jufernandy/ARRIVE-compliance/paper.md

 # Abstract

 The ARRIVE (Animal Research: Reporting of In Vivo Experiments) guidelines are reporting guidelines designed to improve transparency and facilitate critical assessment of experiments involving animal research.
 Although it represents essential reporting information for animal experiments, compliance with ARRIVE items is not commonly demanded by journals and is often lacking in animal studies.
 In this small pilot project, we evaluated compliance with ARRIVE 2.0 essential 10 items in 64 papers from 2018 and 2020, either citing or not the ARRIVE manuscripts.
 Papers that cited the ARRIVE guidelines had slightly higher reporting scores, but we did not detect an effect of the time period nor an interaction effect between ARRIVE versions 1.0 and 2.0.
-This work was conducted during the No-Budget Science Hackweek 2021 event, an extended hackathon to discuss and develop projects in metascience.
+This work was conducted during the No-Budget Science Hack Week 2021 event, an extended hackathon to discuss and develop projects in metascience.
 In future work, this pilot can be expanded to better estimate the effects of the ARRIVE guidelines on reporting practices.

 # Background